This paper is an introduction to the basics of EFI tuning. It

 injectors off while still supplying fuel by another means

 will lean out the engine, not shut it off.
-This in turn can cause
+This in turn can

 melted parts, which is bad.